lesterpotter/AesOracle/README.md

-# AesOracle Package
+# AesOracle - AES Encryption without a Key

-An example implementation of a Padding Oracle algorithm for both decrypting and encrypting data.
+This is an example implementation of a Padding Oracle algorithm for both decrypting and encrypting data.

+Disclaimer:  This module was written for educational purposes to accompany my LinkedIn article "AES Encrypt without a Key?".
+Please do not attempt to use this code or information on or against any system for which you do not have explicit authorization from the owner.
+I shall not be held responsible for your actions.

 ## Prerequisites

 ### AesOracle

 Python 3 is about all you need to use the encryption and decryption oracle engine.
-You will need a vulnerable server which in included in the repository.
+You will need a vulnerable server which is included in this repository.

 ### AesOracleServer